 Copter supports retractable Landing Gear activated by a servo mechanism (like these sold by Hobby King).
-The gear can be manually retracted/deployed with an auxiliary switch and there are several automatic features which enhance operational safety.
+The gear can be manually retracted/deployed with an auxiliary switch.
+The gear will also automatically deploy during landing.

 Support for landing gear was introduced in AC 3.3

 Connecting to the Pixhawk¶

 Most retractable landing gear will require just a single PWM cable to connected to one of the AUX outputs on the back of the Pixhawk (AUX1 ~ AUX4).

 The signal wire (usually white) should be connected to the lower most “S” pin.

 Use the Mission Planner’s Full Parameter List (or equivalent) to set the following parameters:

 RCn_FUNCTION to 29“Landing Gear”, where n is the number for the connected servo (e.g. RC9_FUNCTION for AUX1, RC10_FUNCTION for AUX2 etc.)